 - Medical Information tent is located at the intersection of Lynn Street and Fairfax Drive.
 Medical personnel will track runners and record medical data to ensure timely updates are available to families of runners receiving assistance.

-- Oranges: west side of Rock Creek Parkway at Thompson's boat house prior to Virginia Avenue at Mile 7.
+- Oranges: west side of Rock Creek Parkway at Thompson's boat house after Virginia Avenue at Mile 7.
 Thanks Wegmans!

-- CLIF SHOT Energy Gel: at Ohio Drive before Water Point 6, at the end of Hains Point in East Potomac Park at Mile 11.
+- CLIF SHOT Energy Gel: at Ohio Drive before Water Point 6, at the end of Hains Point in East Potomac Park betweens Miles 12 and 13.
 CLIF SHOT Energy Gel (gluten free) is the fastest way to top off your energy tank during training and racing.
 Available on course in 5 great flavors - Vanilla, Razz, Citrus, Mocha and Double Expresso, CLIF SHOT Energy Gel is loaded with essential electrolytes to give you fast-acting energy on the go.
 Made with organic ingredients, and never any preservatives, you'll get the streamlined nutrition you need to perform your best.
 Stop by the CLIF Bar booth at the Expo to try all the flavors before event day!

-- Jelly Belly Sport Beans: at the intersection of Jefferson Dr SW and 4 Street SW along the National Mall prior to WP 9 at Mile 17.
+- Jelly Belly Sport Beans: at the intersection of Jefferson Dr SW and 4 Street SW along the National Mall to WP 9 before Mile 19.
 Sport Beans™ jelly beans (gluten free) are formulated with electrolytes, carbohydrates and vitamins B and C to sustain and replenish energy during intense exercise.
 This revolutionary product maximizes performance and ensures ideal portion control, with four delicious flavors that will keep you going.

 The Marine Corps Marathon features a wide variety of musical entertainment throughout the course.
 From the first mile to the last, runners and spectators are treated to inspiring artists, motivating music and exciting entertainment.
 Entertainment for 2016: